youtous/destr0yer-build/roles/docker-mailserver/README.md

 Go to https://rainloop/?admin and configure the db and the mailserver :

  - mysql : `mysql_server` for hostname, and the db-user/db-name of you choice.
- - sieve, smtp : `mailserver` STARTLS:587
+ - sieve, smtp : `mailserver` SSL/TLS:465
- - iamp : `mailserver` SSL/TLS:993
+ - imap : `mailserver` SSL/TLS:993

 Disable certificate verification (it runs inside the stack only).

 ### Tests

 For sending emails, use `swaks`, in a debian container.
-For instance: `swaks -f noreply@svur.org -t contact@svur.org --server mailserver.svur.org:587 -tls -a LOGIN`
+For instance: `swaks -f noreply@svur.org -t contact@svur.org --server mailserver.svur.org:465 -tls -a LOGIN`

 free:
 - https://github.com/drwetter/testssl.sh